himoose/user-docs/docs/integrations/wordpress.md

 3. **Search for the plugin**
    - In the search box, type: `Listen to This Article`
-   - Look for the plugin by Hi, Moose
+   - Look for the plugin by Hi, Moose (look for the dog logo)

 4. **Install the plugin**
    - Click **Install Now** button